Amigo Comics

-Amigo Comics is a Spanish company which publishes creator-owned comic books.
-However, despite being a Spanish company, its titles are solely published in the United States through Behemoth Comics.
+Amigo Comics was a Spanish company that published creator-owned comic books.
+However, despite being a Spanish company, its titles were solely published exclusively in the United States.
 Titles are also licensed out to other foreign publishers via foreign licensing agreements.
 In 2019, the company received its first Eisner nomination through the Best Archival Collection/Project—Strips category for their title Sky Masters of the Space Force: The Complete Sunday Strips in Color.
 In March 2020, the company agreed to an imprint deal with Behemoth that would see all future releases published through Behemoth in the US.
+The Amigo Comics company closed its activity in early 2021 due to the lack of payments from Behemoth Comics, and no further comics have been released.

 Titles

 Comic books published by Amigo in the format of ongoing or limited series are: